ts387/bioemu/README.md

 - [Get in touch](#get-in-touch)

 ## Installation
-bioemu is provided as a Linux-only pip-installable package:
+bioemu is provided as a Linux-only pip-installable package that should be installed on [conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) only:

 ```bash
 pip install bioemu
 ```

 > [!NOTE]
-> The first time `bioemu` is used to sample structures, it will also need to setup Colabfold on the side.
-This process can take ~5-10 mins.
-By default, Colabfold is installed on `~/.localcolabfold` - if you want this changed please set the `COLABFOLD_DIR` environment variable before running the code for the first time.
+> The first time `bioemu` is used to sample structures, it will also need to setup [Colabfold](https://github.com/sokrypton/ColabFold) on a separate environment.
+By default it uses the `colabfold-bioemu` conda environment name, but if you wish to have this changed please manually set the `COLABFOLD_ENVNAME` environment variable accordingly before sampling for the first time.

 ## Sampling structures